ybinm/HCI_ProjectPage/index.md

     - Must know: what ingredients and cooking tools I have, my preference of the cooking time
   - Subtasks
     - Log in to the website
-    - Search reflecting your cooking conditions
+    - Search reflecting reader's cooking conditions
     - Choose the recipe above all the recipes shown based on the search
     - Click the recipe chosen